Legal Services Act 2007

-The Legal Services Act 2007 is an Act of the Parliament of the United Kingdom that seeks to liberalise and regulate the market for legal services in England and Wales, to encourage more competition and to provide a new route for consumer complaints.
+The Legal Services Act 2007 (c.
+29) is an act of the Parliament of the United Kingdom that seeks to liberalise and regulate the market for legal services in England and Wales, to encourage more competition and to provide a new route for consumer complaints.
 It also makes provisions about the Legal Profession and Legal Aid (Scotland) Act 2007.
+The act made it an offence to wilfully pretend to be a barrister.

 Regulatory objectives

-Section 1 of the Act defines eight regulatory objectives:
+Section 1 of the act defines eight regulatory objectives: